ToxicK1dd/ObjectOrientedCheatSheet/README.md

 ---

+## Architectures, Paradigms, and Patterns

+This section provides a comprehensive collection of various software architectures, programming paradigms, and design patterns commonly used in software development.\

+From fundamental programming paradigms like object-oriented programming (OOP) and functional programming to architectural patterns like Model-View-Controller (MVC) and Representational State Transfer (REST), this section covers a wide range of topics.

+Start exploring the different architectures, paradigms, and patterns below to learn more about them, and how they are used in software development.
 ### Programming Models
 - **Object Oriented Programming (OOP)**: *A programming paradigm that organizes code into objects with properties and behaviors.*
 - **Imperative Programming**: *A programming paradigm that specifies explicit instructions for the computer to follow.*